harilvfs/dwm/README.md

 ### DWM

-This is a customized version of the DWM patches from [Chris Titus Tech](https://github.com/ChrisTitusTech/dwm-titus).
+This is a DWM patches from [Chris Titus Tech](https://github.com/ChrisTitusTech/dwm-titus).
 I’ve tweaked and configured the patches to suit my personal workflow, but it’s simple enough for anyone to use.

 ## Installation